teknohog/rautanoppa/README.md

 different lengths, cannot all have the same actual frequencies).

-This is exacerbated by the fact that the display code in Nexys2 is more involved and uses different frequencies, compared to the simple wiring in the DE2-115.
-Indeed, the results seem to be better with the display disabled altogether (now using the DISPLAY define).
+This is exacerbated by the fact that the display code in Nexys2 is more involved and uses a number of frequencies, compared to the simple wiring in the DE2-115.

 Nomenclature